jon-brandy/hackthebox/Categories/Sherlocks/Bumblebee/README.md

 ```
 Why searching for the attcker's IP?
--> Since I am speculating that the attacker is doing XSS to steal user's cookie, hence the attacker COULD be
+-> Since I am SPECULATING that the attacker is doing XSS to steal user's cookie, hence the attacker COULD be
 reflected the cookie back him.
 ```